Actor Rob Lowe to headline JFK-assassination TV movie

 O'Reilly and Dugard's "Killing Kennedy: The End of Camelot" was published in 2012.

-The National Geographic Channel is jointly owned by the National Geographic Society and News Corp-owned (NWSA.O) Fox.
+The National Geographic Channel is jointly owned by the National Geographic Society and News Corp-owned Fox.

 (Reporting by Eric Kelsey; Editing by Piya Sinha-Roy and Steve Orlofsky)